5 Benefits of Dog Daycare: Is Daycare right for your dog?

 Frequent bathroom breaks and regular feeding times can improve digestion and urinary tract health, as well as aid in weight management and calorie distribution.

 Think about your morning routine.
-You get yourself ready, you feed the dog, let them out to use the facilities, and then hit the road.
+You get yourself ready, feed the dog, let them out to use the facilities, and then hit the road.

 Their food is still digesting, but there is nowhere for those calories to go, similar to you having a big meal right before bed.
 It’s not a healthy eating habit.